-Any issues/suggestions we missed that can be inculcated in the article above?
+Any issues/suggestions we missed that can be taught in the article above?
 Need us to vet your planned itinerary?
 We are happy to help.
-So, Comment below with whatever you want our opinions on and we will get back to you with wit, humor and factual advice!
+So, Comment below with whatever you want our opinions on, and we will get back to you with wit, humor, and accurate advice!
 Also, be sure to check out the website for some off-beat locations in the Himalayas!

 So whenever you plan your next vacation, try to plan a road trip with your family and make sure it is one of the experiences worth remembering.
 I wholeheartedly believe my passion and yearning to explore the world comes from my parents’ encouragement from a very young age to experience new things and see the world.